OpenITI/openiti/README.md

 # openiti

-This is a first attempt to create a Python library that combines all often-used code in the OpenITI project.
+A Python library that combines all often-used code in the OpenITI project.

-Full documentation and deescription can be found here: <https://openiti.readthedocs.io/>
+Full documentation and description can be found here: <https://openiti.readthedocs.io/>

 # Installation